11 Exotic Origins of Everyday Things

 Consider the heritage of one American icon: blue jeans.
 When you track them back, denim’s roots go a good deal deeper than the cowboy plains, stretching in some shape or form back to the looms of 16th-century French weavers in Nîmes (Get it?
 De Nîmes = denim).
 And, today, making these denim mistakes could ruin your outfit.

 Before the loafer became the shoe of choice for American teens in the ’50s, Norwegian dairy farmers wore leather slip-ons in cattle enclosures called loafing areas.
 A cobbler then took the lace-free footwear to market, basing his model on the local style.
 Bass introduced its version of the Norwegian classic to Americans in 1936.
 Today, loafers can be found on the feet of leisure lovers everywhere.
-Try these genius tips to make your shoes last longer.

 The Panama hat